Microbiotica: CASE STUDY

 "Microbiotica is a great illustration of how the development of the Sanger Institute’s, large-scale, cross-disciplinary research is yielding important opportunities to impact healthcare.
 Microbiotica will benefit from its close relationship with the Institute as the company grows, offering it an important advantage in the rapidly evolving microbiome field..."

-Patnering for Business Impact
+Partnering for Business Impact

 Buy-in from one of the biggest names in biotech

 Since the beginning of 2017, Microbiotica has achieved some remarkable milestones.
 In the first 18 months the company struck two key deals (both in 2018): an agreement with the University of Adelaide to obtain UC faecal transplant clinical trial data and samples from which it eventually designed its therapeutic agent MB310; and a collaboration agreement with Genentech to analyse their IBD clinical studies worth $534m.
-That same year it also achieved a further investment of £4m from the Paris-based microbiome specialist investor Seventure
+That same year it also achieved a further investment of £4m from the Paris-based microbiome specialist investor Seventure.

 By 2020 the company had signed a collaboration with Cancer Research UK and Cambridge University Hospitals in immuno-oncology.
 This provided clinical data to enable the discovery of MB097, a unique product with the potential to convert cancer patients who were not responding to Immune Checkpoint Inhibitors (ICI) into responders.
 In subsequent years the MB310 and MB097 have been shown by the company to have therapeutic effects in vivo and the bacteria's mode of action is being elucidated in human cell biology assays.